technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

 |AZ_POSTGRES_USERNAME|The default admin user name for your PostgreSQL database server.|
 |AZ_POSTGRES_PASSWORD|The default password for your PostgreSQL database server.
 Use a secure password.|

-**Note:** You can name your Azure resources in any way that you want.
+**Note:** You can name your Azure resources in any way that you want.This article provides example abbreviations for many Azure resources
-This article provides example abbreviations for many Azure resources (for example, rg for resource groups and ca for container apps).
+(for example, rg for resource groups and ca for container apps).

 1. Use the following commands to set up the variables.
 Be sure to